First shots fired in the Revolution. “The shot heard ’round

 Hanging Rock II, SC

-Thomas Sumter attacked British post and inflicted heavy casualties
+Thomas Sumter attacked the British post and inflicted heavy casualties but was forced to retreat.

 15 Aug 1780